 Marsupialization is performed by a gynecologist in the operating room, and for this reason, incision and drainage with Word catheter placement are usually attempted first.
 Marsupialization is performed by creating a 2-cm incision lateral to the hymenal ring, everting the edges with forceps, and suturing the edges onto the epithelial surface with interrupted absorbable sutures.

 Other less common procedures include silver nitrate ablation, carbon dioxide laser vaporization, Jacobi ring placement , and Bartholin gland excision as a last resort when other modalities have failed.

-In the WoMan-trial, a randomized controlled trial in the Netherlands and England between August 2010 and May 2014, 161 women were randomly allocated to treatment by Word catheter or marsupialization to compare recurrence of a cyst or abscess within 1 year.
+In the WoMan-trial (world catheter and marsupialization in women with a cyst or abscess of the Bartholin gland), a randomized controlled trial in the Netherlands and England between August 2010 and May 2014, 161 women were randomly allocated to treatment by Word catheter or marsupialization to compare recurrence of a cyst or abscess within 1 year.

 Recurrence occurred in 10 women (12%) in the Word catheter group and 8 women (10%) in the marsupialization group.
 Within the first 24 hours after treatment, 33% used analgesics in the Word catheter group versus 74% in the marsupialization group.
 Time from diagnosis to treatment was 1 hour for placement of Word catheter versus 4 hours for marsupialization.

 Recurrence rates were found to be comparable within the two groups; however, the marsupialization group had increased use of analgesics within the first 24 hours and increased the duration of treatment.